fluentribbon/fluentribbon.github.io/documentation/styles.md

 ### Overview {#overview}

+> This feature is available starting with Version 6.0.

 This guide will introduce you to the many accents and themes that `Fluent.Ribbon` has and how to create your own.

 All of `Fluent.Ribbon`'s accents and themes are contained within separate resource dictionaries **(Make sure that all file names are spelled correct.
 They are Case Sensitive!).**